Md. Iqbal Kabir

 Md.
 Iqbal Kabir, also known as Md Iqbal Kabir Lytton, is a judge on the High Court Division of the Bangladesh Supreme Court.

 Early life

 Kabir was born on 10 November 1967.
 He completed his master's degree in law from the University of Dhaka.

 Career

 Kabir became a lawyer of the district courts on 10 May 1992.

 On 24 January 1995, Kabir became a lawyer of the High Court Division of the Bangladesh Supreme Court.

 Kabir was appointed an additional judge of the High Court Division of the Bangladesh Supreme Court on 12 February 2015.
-On 9 June Kabir and Justice Naima Haider ordered Bangladesh Police to take Secretary General of Bangladesh Nationalist Party Mirza Fakhrul Islam Alamgir, who was in police custody, to Bangabandhu Sheikh Mujib Medical University following a petition filed by Fakhrul's wife.
+On 9 June Kabir and Justice Naima Haider ordered the Bangladesh Police to take secretary general of the Bangladesh Nationalist Party Mirza Fakhrul Islam Alamgir, who was in police custody, to Bangabandhu Sheikh Mujib Medical University following a petition filed by Fakhrul's wife.

 On 8 February 2017, Kabir was made a permanent judge of the High Court Division of the Bangladesh Supreme Court.